 In theory you can write a driver for FaunaDB since FQL is compiled to a kind of json-like syntax under the hood (correct me if I’m wrong fellow Faungineers) but I’m not 100% sure whether that syntax is not subject to change so I can’t say whether it’s a good idea or not.
 If that’s something you would want to do I can double-check whether you should be worried about that or not.

 Thanks for answering my question, very helpful.

 I’d be willing to write a haskell driver for fauna if the lower-level HTTP+JSON API is officially supported and has documentation.
 I contributed to rethinkdb’s driver (Rest in peace, rethinkdb!) and the query languages seem like they have similar goals and underlying technologies.

 I verified to be certain and have to disappoint you.
 We do not have the wire protocol documented which makes writing a custom driver a risk.
-For someone else reading this, if you do want to dive in, the best approach is to inspect the drivers source code, looking at the serialisation etc, its “developer friendly” enough but we cant guarantee compatibility for future releases so I wouldn’t advice to do so personally.
+For someone else who reads this, if you do want to dive in, the best approach is to inspect the drivers source code, looking at the serialization etc, its “developer friendly” enough, but we can’t guarantee compatibility for future releases, so I wouldn’t advise to do so personally.

 Cool, thanks for your help.
 I’ll probably have to pass on FaunaDB for now.
 But I’ll come back in the future if it becomes possible to work in it with Haskell.